International Paralympic Committee: International Sports Federations (IFs)

-There are 17 international federations recognized by the IPC, and there are three disability specific organizations, while the IPC has served as the international federation for multiple sports.
+World Para Sports

-As of January 2025, the IPC through the World Para Sports name manages the governances for five Para sports.
-They are Para athletics, Para ice hockey, Para powerlifting, Para swimming and shooting Para sport.
+The IPC has served as the international federation for multiple sports.
+As of January 2026, the IPC governs Para athletics, Para ice hockey, Para powerlifting, Para swimming and shooting Para sport.

-On 30 November 2016, to distinguish them from the Paralympic Games, the IPC adopted the new blanket branding World Para® Sports, with the Para sports rebranded accordingly.
-It also renamed three sports to align with this new name; Paralympic shooting was renamed to "shooting Para sport" (to reduce confusion with parachuting) and sledge hockey became "Para ice hockey" (for both branding and linguistic reasons).
+On 30 November 2016, the IPC adopted the new blanket branding World Para Sports for its sub-committees, as part of an effort to give their governance and associated world championships a brand identity separate from that of the Paralympic Games.
+For branding and linguistic reasons, the IPC also renamed Paralympic shooting to "shooting Para sport" (to reduce confusion with parachuting), and sledge hockey to "Para ice hockey".
 Sports contested in the Summer Paralympics began using the new branding immediately.
 For winter sports, whose competitive seasons had already started by the announcement, only the world championships were immediately changed to reflect the new branding; the full switchover did not occur until the 2017–18 season.

-In December 2021 during its virtual General Assembly, the IPC voted on an aspirational mandate to transfer its international governance of Para sports to independent bodies by 2026, either by transferring them to an existing governing body, or spinning off subcommittees as independent federations.
+In December 2021 during its General Assembly, the IPC voted on an aspirational mandate to transfer its international governance of Para sports to independent bodies by 2026, either by transferring them to an existing governing body, or spinning off subcommittees as independent federations.
 A governance review published in October 2019 found that the IPC's governance "created perceptions of conflict of interest, disparity in the application of resources, a sense of unfairness between the IPC Sports and those which are not and confusion about the IPC's role, all of which is impacting its reputation."

-In July 2022, the IPC transferred governance of Para alpine skiing, Para snowboard, Para cross-country skiing and Para biathlon to the International Ski and Snowboard Federation (FIS) and International Biathlon Union (IBU) respectively.
-In June 2023 appointed the British Paralympic Association and UK Sport to assist in spinning off World Para Athletics and World Para Swimming as independent federations that would be based in Manchester.
+In July 2022, the IPC transferred governance of Paralympic alpine skiing, snowboard, cross-country skiing and biathlon to the International Ski and Snowboard Federation (FIS) and International Biathlon Union (IBU) respectively, unifying their governance with their Olympic counterparts.
+In June 2023, the IPC appointed the British Paralympic Association and UK Sport to assist in spinning off World Para Athletics and World Para Swimming as independent federations that would be based in Manchester.
 Para dance sport was transferred to World Abilitysport (formerly IWAS) in 2024.
+In April 2026, the IPC announced that, subject to ratification at the International Shooting Sport Federation (ISSF) General Assembly in late 2026, ISSF would assume responsibility for the entire governance, management and administration of shooting Para sport from early 2027.